dadambro/project-1/README.md

 ```

 Now to use `pokemon.batch.report` to generate some data for exploratory
 analysis.
-As a millenial approaching middle age, the Generation I
+As a millennial approaching middle age, the Generation I
 Pokemon and the games they appeared in are nearest and dearest to my
 heart.
 As such, I want the original 151 Pokemon (Bulbasaur through Mew).
+While one *could* supply `pokemon.batch.report` with a vector like
+`x <- 1:151` to generate these data, I will supply the two Pokemon names
+to take advantage of the `pokemon.vector` helper function.
+I will
-I will request imperial units, and have the data “corrected” to reflect
+request imperial units, and have the data “corrected” to reflect
 Generation I typing.
-For the part of the analysis, I would like to
+For part of the exploratory analysis, I would like
-compare how the change from a “special” stat to a separate “special
+to compare how the change from a “special” stat to a separate “special
 attack” and “special defense” impacted the overall abilities of each
 Pokemon.
 As such, I will retain “special attack” and “special defense”
 when applying the Generation I correction.